johro897/HASS-JablotronSystem/README.md

 - Get device info, such as battery state and last seen.
 - Support for other devices such as smoke detectors, sirenes and (physical) control panel
 - Support other platforms to show arm/disarm history and photo gallery, probably only available on JABLOTRON Web Self-service (jablonet.net)
-- [DONE!]
-Retain discovered sensors in a configuration file and read this file as soon as HA starts.
-- [DONE!]
-Added MQTT support

-## Credits
-Big thanks to [mattsaxon](https://community.home-assistant.io/u/mattsaxon) and [Marcel1](https://community.home-assistant.io/u/marcel1)!

-Work in progress.
-Any help would be great!